Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: Abstract

 \section{Abstract}

-In this paper, we propose new algorithms for the {\it evacuation problems} defined on {\it dynamic flow networks}.
-A dynamic flow network consists of a directed graph where {\it source} nodes are given supplies (i.e., the number of evacuees) and a single {\it sink} node is given a demand (i.e., the maximum number of acceptable evacuees).
-The evacuation problem asks for a dynamic flow that sends all supplies from sources to the sink so as to satisfy its demand in the minimum feasible time horizon.
-For this problem, the current best algorithms are developed by Schl\"{o}ter~(2018) and Kamiyama~(2019).
-Their algorithms run in strongly polynomial time, but is high-order polynomial.
-This is because their algorithms use the submodular function minimization as a subroutine.
-In this paper, we propose new algorithms which do not explicitly execute the submodular function minimization, and prove our algorithms run faster than the ones by Schl\"{o}ter~(2018) and Kamiyama~(2019) when an input network is restricted so that the sink has a small in-degree and every edge has the same capacity.
+In this paper, we propose new algorithms for {\it evacuation problems} defined on {\it dynamic flow networks}.
+A dynamic flow network is a directed graph in which {\it source} nodes are given supplies (i.e., the number of evacuees) and a single {\it sink} node is given a demand (i.e., the maximum number of acceptable evacuees).
+The evacuation problem seeks a dynamic flow that sends all supplies from sources to the sink such that its demand is satisfied in the minimum feasible time horizon.
+For this problem, the current best algorithms are developed by Schl\"{o}ter~(2018) and Kamiyama~(2019), which run in strongly polynomial time but with high-order polynomial time complexity because they use submodular function minimization as a subroutine.

+In this paper, we propose new algorithms that do not explicitly execute submodular function minimization, and we prove that they are faster than those by Schl\"{o}ter~(2018) and Kamiyama~(2019) when an input network is restricted such that the sink has a small in-degree and every edge has the same capacity.